marbatlle/multiAffinity/README.md

 ## iPC-VRE
 This approach can also be computed through the individualized Paediatric Cure - Virtual Research Environment as demonstrated in this this [video](https://www.youtube.com/watch?v=1tcwczu47aI&t=10s)

-# advanced users
+## Advanced users options
 ### -- Network Layers

-The last input required is a gene-gene network consisting of one or multiple layers in which nodes represent genes and edges represent different types of associations.
-Note that each layer has to be added as a separate file.
+Instead of using a general biological data multilayer, the user can use gene-gene network from a different source, this input should consist of one or multiple layers in which nodes represent genes and edges represent different types of associations.
+Note that each layer has to be added as a different comma-separated  *csv* file.

+Sample Argument:

+-n sample_data/sample1_layer.csv,sample_data/sample2_layer.csv

 Sample file: